Tagged union: 2000s

-One advanced dialect of C called Cyclone has extensive built-in support for tagged unions.
+One advanced dialect of C, called Cyclone, has extensive built-in support for tagged unions.

-The enum types in the Rust, Haxe and Swift languages also work as tagged unions.
+The enum types in the Rust, Haxe, and Swift languages also work as tagged unions.

-The variant library from Boost has demonstrated it was possible to implement a safe tagged union as a library in C++, visitable using function objects.
+The variant library from the Boost C++ Libraries demonstrated it was possible to implement a safe tagged union as a library in C++, visitable using function objects. boost::variant was later introduced to C++17 as std::variant.